UniqueNetwork/marketplace-docker/README.md

     <img src="/doc/step6-1.png" width="200">

-  * Change MatcherContractAddress value to the Matcher contract address that you have copied from Apps UI after you have deployed it:
+  * Change MATCHER_CONTRACT_ADDRESS value to the Matcher contract address that you have copied from Apps UI after you have deployed it:

     <img src="/doc/step6-2.png" width="400">